up1/course-robotframework/README.md

 # Course Robotframework 2 days
-Workshop and Example of Robot Framework course
+Workshop and examples of RobotFramework course

 ## Topics